microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_91.md

 ## Current Breaking Changes

 **Breaking Changes with  BackupRestoreService:**
-If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgrade to 9.1.1390.9590, BRS will fail to deserialize old BackupMetadata.
-BRS will also stop taking backup and restore on the partition/service/app in question with changes in new release even though user app, cluster and BRS shows healthy.
+If a Service Fabric cluster has periodic backup enabled on any of the app/service/partition, post upgrade to 9.1.1390.9590, BRS will fail to deserialize old BackupMetadata.
+BRS will also stop taking backup and restore on the partition/service/app in question with changes in the new release even though the user app, cluster, and BRS shows healthy

 **Identifying the issue:**
 There are two ways to identify and confirm the issue